chrisdaaz/recasting-antiquity/content/bibliography.md

 MacDonald, Margaret F, Patricia de Montfort, and Nigel Thorp, eds. *The Correspondence of James McNeill Whistler, 1855-1903*.
 Online edition, University of Glasgow. http://www.whistler.arts.gla.ac.uk/correspondence.
 Letters from this edition are identified as GUW.

 Muller, Arthur.
 2010.
-"The technique of tanagra coroplasts.
+"The technique of Tanagra coroplasts.
 From local craft to 'global industry.'"
 In *Tanagras: Figurines for Life and Eternity: the Musée du Louvre's Collection of Figurines,* edited by Violainne Jeammet, 100-109.
 Valencia: Fundación Bancaja.

 Musée du Louvre.
 2003. *Tanagra: Mythe et archéologie.* Paris: Réunion des musées nationaux.

 Olson, Kelly.
 2008. *Dress and the Roman Woman: Self-presentation and Society*.
 London and New York: Routledge.

 Olson, Kelly.
 2009.
-"Cosmetics in Roman antiquity: substance, remedy, poison." *Classical World* 102, no. 3, (Spring 2009), 291--310.
+"Cosmetics in Roman antiquity: substance, remedy, poison." *Classical World* 102, no. 3 (Spring 2009): 291--310.

 Ono, Ayako.
 2003. *Japonisme in Britain: Whistler, Menpes, Henry, Hornel and Nineteenth-century Japan*.
 London: Routledge Curzon.